sirnewton01/godev/README.md

 Where possible godev aims to reuse existing tools to provide an integrated experience.
 Not every tool needs to be installed in order to get a basic editing, navigation and execution environment.
 This helps to keep the IDE bloat to a minimum as well as promote existing standalone tools.
+Third party extensions to GoDev can be created and installed easily (more details below).

 # The Plan